-An application has been made to the Irish Stock Exchange for Securities to be admitted to the official list (the "Official List") and trading on its regulated market (the "Main Securities Market"), a regulated market for the purposes of the Directive 2014/65/EU as amended ("MiFID II"), with effect from as practicable after the Issue Date.
+An application has been made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for Securities to be admitted to the official list (the "Official List") and trading on its regulated market (the "Main Securities Market"), a regulated market for the purposes of the Directive 2014/65/EU as amended ("MiFID II"), with effect from as practicable after the Issue Date.
 No assurances can be given that such application for listing and admission to trading will be granted.
 Application has been made for the Securities to be admitted to trading on the multilateral trading facility of EuroTLX managed by EuroTLX SIM S.p.A. ("EuroTLX").